 Skin cancer is a malignant tumor that grows in the skin cells and accounts for more than 50 percent of all cancers.
-In the US alone, more than 1 million Americans a year will be diagnosed with nonmelanoma skin cancer, and 73,870 will be diagnosed with melanoma, according to the American Cancer Society.
+In the US alone, more than 1 million Americans a year will be diagnosed with nonmelanoma skin cancer, and an estimated 87,110 will be diagnosed with melanoma in 2017, according to the American Cancer Society.

 What are the different types of skin cancer?

 There are three main types of skin cancer, including:

 |basal cell carcinoma||Basal cell carcinoma accounts for approximately 75 percent of all skin cancers.
 This highly treatable cancer starts in the basal cell layer of the epidermis (the top layer of skin) and grows very slowly.
 Basal cell carcinoma usually appears as a small, shiny bump or nodule on the skin - mainly those areas exposed to the sun, such as the head, neck, arms, hands, and face.
 It commonly occurs among persons with light-colored eyes, hair, and complexion.|

 |squamous cell carcinoma||Squamous cell carcinoma accounts for about 20 percent of all skin cancer cases.
 Although more aggressive than basal cell carcinoma, this cancer is highly treatable.
 Squamous cell carcinoma may appear as nodules or red, scaly patches of skin, and may be found on the face, ears, lips, and mouth.
 However, squamous cell carcinoma can spread to other parts of the body.
 This type of skin cancer is usually found in fair-skinned people.|